CitrineInformatics/citrine-python/docs/source/data_extraction.rst

 Defining tables
 ---------------

-The :class:`~citrine.resources.ara_definition.TableConfig` object defines how to build a GEM Table.
+The :class:`~citrine.resources.table_config.TableConfig` object defines how to build a GEM Table.
 It specifies a list of UUIDs for datasets to query in generating the table, a list of :class:`~citrine.gemtables.rows.Row` objects that define material histories to use as rows, a list of :class:`~citrine.gemtables.variables.Variable` objects that specify how to extract data from those material histories,